JAForbes/z4/readme.md

 Promises
 --------

+> 🚨 Not implemented yet

 Setting a query value to a promise will schedule a write to the tree if the promise resolves.
-Much like writing to the tree within services, writing to a query with an async value is not guaranteed to be reflected immediately except if you yield back to the tree.
-For this reason it is not recommended to write a Promise to the tree outside of a service.
+But it is recommended to keep all side effects in services.

 Mutation
 --------